oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Additionally, as described in (#key_binding_security), the application of Key Binding can ensure that the presenter of an SD-JWT credential is the legitimate Holder of the credential.

-## Mandatory signing of the SD-JWT
+## Mandatory Signing of the Issuer-signed JWT

-The SD-JWT MUST be signed by the Issuer to protect integrity of the issued claims.
-An attacker can modify or add claims if an SD-JWT is not signed (e.g., change the "email" attribute to take over the victim's account or add an attribute indicating a fake academic qualification).
+The Issuer-signed JWT MUST be signed by the Issuer to protect integrity of the issued claims.
+An attacker can modify or add claims if this JWT is not signed (e.g., change the "email" attribute to take over the victim's account or add an attribute indicating a fake academic qualification).

-The Verifier MUST always check the SD-JWT signature to ensure that the SD-JWT has not been tampered with since its issuance.
-If the signature on the SD-JWT cannot be verified, the SD-JWT MUST be rejected.
+The Verifier MUST always check the signature of the Issuer-signed JWT to ensure that it has not been tampered with since the issuance.
+The Issuer-signed JWT MUST be rejected if the signature cannot be verified.

+The security of the Issuer-signed JWT depends on the security of the signature algorithm.
+Any of the JSON Web Signature and Encryption Algorithms registered in [@IANA.JWS.Algorithms] can be used, including post quantum algorithms, when they are ready.

 ## Manipulation of Disclosures